-Schools may remain closed until November.
-However, the country seems to be almost free of the virus, in fact it is one of the least affected countries in Asia.
-The World Health Organization (WHO) has nevertheless called on the authorities to be more vigilant even though no official containment has been decreed.
+Schools could remain closed until November.
+However, the country seems almost spared by the virus, it is even one of the least affected countries in Asia.
+The World Health Organization (WHO) has nevertheless called on the authorities to be more vigilant while no official containment has been decreed.

 2099 cases are officially registered, 8 deaths.

-A public emergency fund has been created to distribute money, food vouchers or rice to the most vulnerable families.
-But you have to have papers and be a permanent resident to be entitled to it, which excludes all internal migrants who come to work in the cities.
+A public emergency fund was created to distribute money, food stamps or rice to the most vulnerable families.
+But you have to have papers and be a permanent resident to be eligible, which excludes all internal migrants who come to work in the cities.

 4000 children could die before the age of 5 in Nepal if nothing is done in the next 6 months according to Unicef.

 The government officially counts 328 cases and no deaths.